stefan-kolb/nucleus/wiki/adapter_tests.md

 ## Recording

 Recording new VCR cassettes requires a valid user account at the platform that shall be recorded.
+The `endpoint-id` that will be used during the recording is hard-coded as `@endpoint` variable inside the main adapter test file, e.g. `spec/adapter/v1/heroku/heroku_spec.rb`.
 The credentials must be specified in the `config/.credentials` file.

-The file is ignored and must _never_ be committed.
+The file is ignored by git and must _never_ be committed.
 It must use the following syntax:

 ```
 endpoint-id: